PurpleTurtleCreative/notes.purpleturtlecreative.com/_notes/git/bulk-patch.md

 ---
-title: bulk-git-patch.sh
+title: Bulk Patch
-parent: Linux
+parent: Git
 nav_order: 1
 ---

-# Git Patch all Applicable Repositories
+# Git Patch All Applicable Repositories

 Script to apply patch files to applicable repositories via Git.
 Changes should then be confirmed via GitHub Pull Requests for the pushed branches.